WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Speed optimization

-- Theme, plugin, and core updates
+- WordPress core, plugin, and theme updates

 - Uptime monitoring

-- Security scanning.
+- Security scans

 - eCommerce support